+For the Master of Science in Mathematics for Educators (M.M.Ed.)

+For a complete overview of degree requirements, please see STEM for Educators.

-The course of study leading to the doctor of philosophy in mathematical sciences requires the completion of at least 90 credit hours beyond the bachelor's degree or at least 60 credit hours beyond the master's degree, as follows: General Courses (credited for students with master's degrees) 30 credits Research Preparation Phase 24-30 credits Research-Related Courses or Independent Studies 9-18 credits Ph.D.
-Project 1-9 credits Extra-Departmental Studies 6 credits Dissertation Research at least 30 credits A brief description of other Ph.D. program and Administrative Rules for the Department of Mathematical Sciences, available from the departmental graduate secretary.
-Within a full-time student's first semester of study (second semester for part-time students), a Plan of Study leading to the Ph.D. degree must be submitted to the departmental Graduate Committee for requirements follows below.
-For further document Ph.D.
-Program Requirements details, students are advised to consult the review and approval.
+The course of study leading to the doctor of philosophy in mathematical sciences requires the completion of at least 90 credit hours beyond the bachelor's degree or at least 60 credit hours beyond the master's degree, as follows: General Courses (credited for students with master's degrees) 30 credits Research Preparation Phase 24-30 credits

+Research-Related Courses or Independent Studies 9-18 credits 1-9 credits Ph.D.
+Project

+Extra-Departmental Studies 6 credits Dissertation Research at least 30 credits A brief description of other Ph.D. program requirements follows below.
+For further details, students are advised to consult the document Ph.D.
+Program Requirements and Administrative Rules for the Department of Mathematical Sciences, available from the departmental graduate secretary.

+Within a full-time student's first semester of study (second semester for part-time students), a Plan of Study leading to the Ph.D. degree must be submitted to the departmental Graduate Committee for review and approval.
 The Plan of Study may subsequently be modified with review by the departmental Graduate Committee.